-However, take into consideration that blueberry jam usually has pieces of blueberry and some of its seeds, so this latte will have some bits unless you strain the mixture (which I’ve personally never tried because I don’t mind the bits).
+However, take into consideration that blueberry jam usually has pieces of blueberry and some of its seeds, so this latte will have some bits unless you strain the mixture.

 - This blueberry latte tastes as good when served hot as it does when served cold.

-- To get layers of purple milk vs. green matcha, assemble the drink in this order: purple milk (milk with blueberry jam) – ice – matcha tea (aiming to pour the tea over an ice cube).
+- To get layers of purple milk vs. green matcha, assemble the drink in this order: purple milk (blueberry milk) – ice cubes – matcha tea (aiming to pour the tea over an ice cube).

-Layering doesn’t work well if you prepare this latte without ice cubes.
+Layering doesn’t work so well if you prepare this latte without ice cubes.

 Yes, matcha tea contains caffeine.

 The amount of caffeine in matcha vary depending on factors such as the origin, the quality and the processing of the tea, but it has been estimated that a teaspoon of matcha has around 70 mg of caffeine.

 To compare, a cup of coffee (8 oz.) has approximately 95 mg.